FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Block End Compile]()----The end/output of a compile block.

+[Bone Capture]()----Supports Bone Deform by assigning capture weights to bones.

+[Bone Capture Biharmonic]()----Supports Deform by assigning capture weights to points based on biharmonic functions on tetrahedral meshes.

 [Box]()----Creates a cube or six-sided rectangular box.

 [Circle]()----Creates open or closed arcs, circles and ellipses.